Frequently Asked Questions

 In an effort to provide responses to the most frequently received comments/questions, we have compiled the following list of questions/answers:

 A roundabout at the CH 21 and TH 13 intersection is expected to provide improved traffic operations during the busiest times of the day during both day of opening and in the year 2040 compared to the traffic signal alternative (with the addition of turn lanes).
-Both alternatives are expected to provide acceptable levels delay, but the roundabout is projected to provide upwards of 75% less wait times day of opening and 20-60% less wait times with expected 2040 traffic volumes.
+A roundabout is projected to provide upwards of 75% less wait times opening day and 20-60% less wait times with expected 2040 traffic volumes compared to a traffic signal.
 The benefit of a roundabout is also observed during off-peak hours where vehicles won’t be required to wait at a red light when opposing traffic is light.

 The vehicular yield rate for pedestrians at a multi-lane roundabout is around 45% – this means that approximately half of motorists will stop for a pedestrian waiting to cross at the crosswalk.
 The expected wait time for a pedestrian to begin crossing a multi-lane roundabout is approximately 10 seconds.
 The center median on each leg of the roundabout allows pedestrians to cross one direction of vehicular traffic at a time, but the two approach lanes can potentially create a blind spot for drivers seeing a pedestrian waiting to cross.
 The yield rate at multi-lane roundabouts can be improved with the use of appropriate signage and additional awareness measures such as pedestrian activated flashing beacon..